IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DataverseMetadataValidatorScript
 +++++++++++++++++++++++++++++++++

 An optional external script that validates Dataverse collection metadata as it's being updated or published.
-The script provided should be an executable that takes the single command line argument, the name of the file containing the metadata exported in the native json format.
+The script provided should be an executable that takes a single command line argument, the name of the file containing the metadata exported in the native json format.
 The script should exit with a non-zero error code if the validation fails.
 If that happens, a failure message (customizable in the next two settings below, `:DataverseMetadataValidationFailureMsg` and `DataverseMetadataUpdateValidationFailureMsg`) will be shown to the user.

 For example: